masomaster/portfolio-v2/content/jobs/CodeTheDream/index.md

 url: 'https://codethedream.org/'
 ---

-- Co-led the Introduction to Programming course for dozens of students from under resourced communities.
+- Co-facilitated the Introduction to Programming course, empowering dozens of students from under-resourced communities with foundational coding skills and fostering a dynamic, inclusive learning environment
 - Tutored and mentored students in Introduction to Programming and React.js courses.